viperfighterpilot33066/MinecraftBedrockServer/README.md

 ## How to Set Up the Server

-1. **Download the Server Files**: Ensure you have all the files in the `MinecraftBedrockServer` folder.
+1. **Download the lateat release ZIP**: Ensure you have all the files in the `MinecraftBedrockServer` folder.

 2. **Download the Bedrock Server Executable**:
    - Go to the official Minecraft website and download the Bedrock Dedicated Server executable.